arkrost/oslabs/myreverse/README.md

 Read line by line.
-Then output reversed lines.
+Write reversed lines to stdout if their length is smaller than BUF_SIZE.

+Previous commits avaliable here: https://bitbucket.org/arkrost/myhaskell